DuraMAT/pv-terms/README.md

     pip install -r requirements.txt

 There are a few ways to build the docs.
-To do this, cd into the `source` folder.
+To do this, cd into the `docs_source` folder.
 The first method generates html files in `source/_build/html`:

     make html